berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section01 Lesson 11 Intro.md

 ## metacircular evaluator

-Do you remember Scheme-1 in Lesson 6?
+Do you remember Racket-1 in Lesson 6?
 Now it's time to explore how Scheme evaluates expressions!

 ## prerequisites and what to expect

-A good understanding of how Scheme-1 works will be helpful in this chapter.
+A good understanding of how Racket-1 works will be helpful in this chapter.
-The materials covered in this lesson would be quite different from the other materials covered so far.
-So be prepared!
+There's a lot of code to understand in this chapter, perhaps more so than previous sections.
+Don't be afraid to ask questions!

 ## Readings